bitrise-io/devcenter/docs/team-management/organizations/managing-apps.md

 For rights of roles, check out the Role Cheatsheet!

 !!! note "Create a new group"
     If there are no groups you can assign to the app in this menu, you will see a grey box telling you `No groups to show`.
-Clicking the link will take you your organization's `Groups` page where you can create the groups you need, including removing the group from the app.
+Clicking the link will take you to your organization's `Groups` page where you can create the groups you need, including removing the group from the app.

     ![Screenshot](/img/team-management/organization/add-group-from-org.png)